ec500-software-engineering/case-study-leonshen95/README.md

 <img src="./components_interact.png">

 - After running, the computation from client will be sent to the Master.
 The distributed master has grouped the model parameters in order to place them together on the parameter server.
 Then the master will insert send and receive nodes to pass information between the distributed tasks.
-And the computation graph will be sent over.
+And the computational graph will be sent over.

 - The worker service end for each task will:
 1. handle requests from the master,